New Jersey Roads - NJ 208

 Go back to the SB side, and you'll see that this is CR 507.
 Why is it only signed in one direction and not in the other?
 Admittedly, those SB signs look awfully crowded, as if the shields were an afterthought, but I have to think all the signs on both sides were installed around the same time - they all really do look the same.

 Department of Redundancy Department, anyone?
-One more BGS would get rid of this gore LGS (which duplicates, if you'll notice, the BGS just past it), and the one at the right side of the picture on the offramp.
+One more BGS would get rid of this gore LGS (which duplicates, if you'll notice, the BGS just past it) and would fit right in with the others.
+I fail to see how the street signs contribute anything at freeway speeds.
+Did you notice the arrows on top pointing down the exit?
+Well I only noticed them just now, certainly not while driving.

 One more "extra" exit, but this takes the place of High Mountain Road - part of the casualties associated with I-287 was NB 208's access to the latter.